 What makes us different?

-Rydal is unlike any other orchestral course we know of.
-It’s completely without pressure to perform, and the social side is as much a part of the appeal as the music.
+Rydal is unlike any other orchestral course we know.
+It’s completely without pressure to perform, and the social side is as important as the music.

 If you join us:

 - You will play through LOTS of music, of all kinds.